 Welcome Packs and NDIS Compliance

-Let’s be clear.
-Providers are not required by the NDIS to issue Welcome Packs.
-Nonetheless, they can be valuable aids for NDIS compliance.
-The information in Welcome Packs can really help NDIS participants and their supporters understand about their rights and how a service provider protects them.
-And that’s what the NDIS Practice Standards require – in a nutshell.
+Welcome Packs are one of the most valuable aids for NDIS compliance because they can really help NDIS participants understand how a service provider promotes their rights.
+And that’s what the NDIS Practice Standards require — in a nutshell.

-As with all things related to NDIS Quality: it’s not what you have, but how you use it that matters.
-So how can providers use Welcome Packs to comply with the NDIS Practice Standards?
+As with all things related to NDIS Quality, it’s not what you have, but how you use it that matters.
+So, how can you best use Welcome Packs?

 Promoting NDIS Participant Understanding

 The NDIS Practice Standards promote certain objectives.
 In this case, the important NDIS objective is choice and control.
-NDIS participants have the right to make informed choices.
-It’s important that they can access the information needed to determine what’s best for them.
+NDIS participants have the right to make informed choices — to have access to the information needed to determine what’s best for them.

 How to create Audit Evidence

-The NDIS Practice Standards require providers to demonstrate that participants understand.
+Making the information available is just the start.
+The Practice Standards ask for more.
+They require that participants understand the information.
 Welcome Packs don’t ensure understanding, they merely provide the opportunity for understanding.
 They are, therefore, only partial evidence of compliance with the Standards.

-Knowing how useful they can be, we routinely advised our clients to develop Welcome Packs.
-But writing easy English is not so easy.
-To support compliance, the information in Welcome Packs needs to be correct and address all the issues required.
+We routinely advised our clients to develop Welcome Packs.
+But we knew that writing easy English is not so easy.
+The information needs to be correct and address all the issues required (if it is going to support compliance).
 That means the writer needs a comprehensive knowledge of the NDIS Practice Standards.
 We worried that providers might not have the resources to create packs.

-That’s not good for our clients, but it’s also bad for NDIS participants.
-So when we took on the challenge of creating Welcome Pack templates, we decided to release them to all NDIS providers, for free.
+That’s not good for our clients, and not good for NDIS participants.
+So, when we took on the challenge of creating Welcome Pack templates, we decided to release them to all NDIS providers, for free.

 The design had to be generic to support compliance in a wide variety of NDIS services.
 It had to be modifiable without need for expensive graphics software.
 And suit a range of printing options.